buildkite/templates/lacework/readme.md

 This template:

 1. Sets up the environment with Lacework
-2. Runs Lacework over yourproject for security vulnerabilities.
+2. Runs Lacework over your project for security vulnerabilities.

 ## Next steps